Crosby County License Hearing Guide

 Related Guides

-Crosby DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Crosby County DUI License Suspension & ALR Hearing

-This is the most important thing you need to know: You only have 15 days from the date of your DUI arrest to request an ALR hearing.
+After a DUI arrest in Crosby County, you have a very limited time to act to protect your driving privileges.
+Under Texas law, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
 This hearing is your opportunity to challenge the suspension of your driver's license.
-Missing this deadline results in an automatic suspension of your license.

-If you fail to request an ALR hearing within 15 days of your arrest, your Texas driver's license will be automatically suspended.
-There are very limited exceptions to this rule, so don't delay.
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
+There are very few exceptions to this deadline, so it's essential to act quickly.

 Automatic License Suspension